radiantone/entangle/README.md

 One key feature of entangle is fine-grained control over individual functions in a workflow.
 You could easily describe multiple functions running across multiple compute environments all interacting as if they were simple local python functions.
 No central scheduler or workflow manager is needed.

-Another unique quality is the use of composition to build dynamic, parallel workflows dynamically.
+Another unique quality is the use of composition to build parallel workflows dynamically.

 ### What does "Entangle" mean?